opennetworkinglab/aether-docs/amp/roc.rst

 """"""""

-Not every device or service beneath the ROC supports gNMI, and in the case where it is not supported, an adapter is written to translate between gNMI and the device’s or service’s native API.
+Not every device or service beneath the ROC supports gNMI, and in the case where it is not supported, an adapter is written to translate between gNMI and the device's or service's native API.
-For example, a gNMI → REST adapter exists to translate between the ROC’s modeling and the Aether Connectivity Control (SD-Core) components.
+For example, a gNMI → REST adapter exists to translate between the ROC's modeling and the Aether Connectivity Control (SD-Core) components.
 The adapter is not necessarily only a syntactic translation, but may also be a semantic translation.
 [1]_ This supports a logical decoupling of the models stored in the ROC and the interface used by the southbound